elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 5. Program Manual
 This program allows you to filter and trim your FASTQ file.
-Additonally, a feautre will provide you a overview over your FASTQ file, like average quality and number of unknown bases.
+Additionally, a feature will provide you an overview of your FASTQ file, like average quality and number of unknown bases.

 ### 5.1.
 Trimming and Filtering
-Following program will trimm and filter your FASTQ file according to quality, length and unknown (N's) bases.
-The trimming based on quality, will trimm the ends of the read lower than a quality of 20.
-To run the programm you must a provide a FASTQ file in the standard FASTQ format (see Chapter 5.3).
+The following program will trim and filter your FASTQ file according to quality, length and unknown (N's) bases.
+The trimming based on quality will trim the ends of the read lower than a quality of 20.
+To run the program you must provide a FASTQ file in the standard FASTQ format (see Chapter 5.3).
 Compressed as well as uncompressed files can be feed to the program.
-The output consist of two outputfiles - a fastq file with filtered and trimmed reads and a summaryfile which contains information about the number of filtered + trimmed reads.
+The output consists of two output files - a FASTQ file with filtered and trimmed reads and a summary file which contains information about the number of filtered + trimmed reads.

 *Attention* :heavy_exclamation_mark: :warning:
 To make the script executable you must run following line: